cs-open-project/projectsfound/README.md

 Description: APISIX is a cloud-native microservices API gateway, delivering the ultimate performance, security,open source and scalable platform for all your APIs and microservices.

 介绍: APISIX is a cloud-native microservices API gateway, delivering the ultimate performance, security,open source and scalable platform for all your APIs and microservices.

-### Archiva[远程资源库maven等管理软件]

-Description: Archiva is the perfect companion for build tools such as Maven, Continuum, and ANT.
-Archiva offers several capabilities, amongst which remote repository proxying, security access management, build artifact storage, delivery, browsing, indexing and usage reporting, extensible scanning functionality and many more!

-介绍: Archiva is the perfect companion for build tools such as Maven, Continuum, and ANT.
-Archiva offers several capabilities, amongst which remote repository proxying, security access management, build artifact storage, delivery, browsing, indexing and usage reporting, extensible scanning functionality and many more!

 ### Aries